Actuarial-Control-Cycle-T1-2026/group-page-showcase-actl4001-gang/README.md

 cd soa-2026-case-study
 ```

-Replace `Documents` with whatever folder you want the project to live in, and replace the URL with the actual repo URL (find it by clicking the green **Code** button on the GitHub repo page).
+Replace `Documents` with whatever folder you want the project to live in.

 After this you'll have a folder called `actl4001-soa-2026-case-study` on your computer containing the full project.